 Identify Your Emotional Needs

-The first step to overcome unmet emotional needs in our relationships is to identify and understand what those needs are.
+The first step to overcome unmet emotional needs is to identify and understand what those needs are.

 Emotional needs are the things that make us feel loved, valued, and understood.